-(Amended by Ordinance No. 186267, effective October 25, 2013.)
+(Amended by Ordinance Nos.
+186267 and 189333, effective February 1, 2019.)
 All signs required pursuant to this Section must be unobstructed, reflectorized and visible during all hours of operation.
 All signs required to be posted at a facility entrance must be no more than 10 feet from the entrance, must be located within 2 feet of the property line, and the center of such sign must be at least 4 feet from the ground.

 A. Pay and Park Signage.

 1. Pay and Park facilities must have a sign posted at each entrance (in letters at least 7 inches high) stating either "PAY TO PARK ALL HOURS," or "PAY TO PARK POSTED HOURS."
 For facilities with a “POSTED HOURS” sign, the sign must also state (in letters at least 3 inches high) the exact hours that the facility is operated as a pay and park facility.

 2. At each facility containing a Payment Device, there must be a sign (in letters at least 9 inches high) visible from every vehicle entrance stating “PAY HERE,” indicating the location of the Payment Device.

 3. At each payment location there must be a sign(s) that states (in letters at least 2 inches high):

 a. all applicable charges for parking including the posted hours at a "PAY TO PARK POSTED HOURS" facility;

 b. at any facility where a Parker receives a printed receipt, that proof of payment must be displayed and clearly visible through the windshield; and

 c. that vehicles parked without valid proof of payment or permit are subject to a Penalty.